ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 Managers as well.

 ### `ocfroot` group

-The ability to become root via sudo first requires the existence of a `/root` principal (see above), with the exception of your staff VM.
+The ability to become root via sudo on machines other than your staff VM requires the existence of a `/root` principal (see above).

-Once that's satisfied, you must also be in the `ocfroot` LDAP group in order to use `sudo` on most servers.
-(Exceptions: desktops and your staff VM don't require you to be in ocfroot.)
+You must also be in the `ocfroot` LDAP group in order to use `sudo` on most servers.
+(Exceptions: desktops and your staff VM don't require you to be in `ocfroot`.)

 ### `/admin` principal